-Comet 332P/Ikeya-Murakami is an object whose orbit brings it closer to the sun than Jupiter.
+332P/Ikeya-Murakami is a large comet whose orbit brings it closer to the sun than Jupiter.
 NASA JPL has not classified 332P/Ikeya-Murakami as potentially hazardous because its orbit does not bring it close to Earth.

 332P/Ikeya-Murakami's orbit is 0.60 AU from Earth's orbit at its closest point.
 This means that there is an very wide berth between this asteroid and Earth at all times.